jeyemwey/blog-2022-december/content/posts/2024-01-20-my-jamboree-experience/index.md

 The Jamboree was extremely stressful and exhausting.
 I had very little free time, and the isolation in the subcamp, and the incredible number of tasks and issues everywhere meant that I was working all waking hours.

 Almost every day, we stood up at 3:45am for the breakfast delivery, worked physically for four hours (until all food issues had been resolved) and were then too late for the IST dining.
-Instead, we crackers, fruits, and candy carried us through the day.
+Instead, crackers, fruits, and candy carried us through the day.

 One day, I had a back-to-back shift from 3pm-to-10pm, next to a 4am-to-12pm morning run.
 In the morning shift however, I was the only one with experience with food delivery because I had to swap in for the Brit who had to leave.